Become a Trainee Finder trainee

-Trainees get training and placements on film, high-end TV and children's TV productions.
+Trainees get training and placements on film, high-end TV, children's TV and animation productions.

-Trainee Finder is a scheme that matches talented individuals with feature films, high-end TV dramas or children's TV productions.
+Trainee Finder is a programme that matches talented individuals with feature films, high-end TV dramas, children's TV and animation productions.

-People with a passion and talent for film, high-end TV or children's TV, apply for the Trainee Finder scheme.
+People with a passion and talent for film, high-end TV children's TV or animation, apply for the Trainee Finder scheme.
 Successful applicants become part of an industry-recognised group of talented new entrants.